A Multiquadratic Field Generalization of Artin's Conjecture: Units in multiquadratic fields

 \begin{proof} Let $K$ be as given.
-Assume to the contrary that $K$ contained a unit of norm $-1$; then all the prime divisors of the various $d_i$ are either $2$ or congruent to $ 1 \mod 4$.
+Assume to the contrary that $K$ contained a unit of norm $-1$; then no $d_i \equiv 3 \mod 4$.
 We proceed in several steps.

 \begin{lem} If $K$ has odd class number, then in fact each $d_i=p_i$ is a prime number with $p_i \equiv 1 \mod 4$ for each $i$, except possibly $d_1=2$. \end{lem} \begin{proof} Let $p_1, \ldots , p_s$ denote all of the prime factors of the various $d_i$, with $p_1 = 2$ or an odd prime congruent to $1 \mod 4$, and all other $p_k \equiv 1 \mod 4$.
-Since by assumption $ d_i\nmid d_j$ if $i \neq j$, we know $s \geq m$, with equality holding if and only if each $d_i= p_i$ is a prime number.
+Since by assumption $ d_i \nmid d_j$ if $i \neq j$, we know $s \geq m$, with equality holding if and only if each $d_i= p_i$ is a prime number.
 Now, if $ s > m$, then the field $F=\mathbb{Q}( \sqrt{p_1} , \ldots , \sqrt{p_s} )$ is a proper field extension of $K$ of degree $2^s$ contained in the genus field $E$ of $K$.
 Hence $F \subseteq H$, the Hilbert class field of $K$, and so $2 | \left|C_K\right|$.
 This is impossible by assumption, so it must be that $s=m$ and each $d_i =p_i$ is a prime number, as claimed. \end{proof}

-Next we prove the following lemma relating class numbers of totally ramified extensions, which we will prove in a more general setting. \begin{lem} If $F \subseteq L$ is a totally ramified extension of totally real Galois number fields, then the class number of $F$ divides the class number of $L$. \end{lem}
+Next we prove the following lemma relating class numbers of totally ramified extensions, which we will prove in a more general setting.
+It is expected that this proof can be shortened. \begin{lem} If $F \subseteq L$ is a totally ramified extension of totally real Galois number fields, then the class number of $F$ divides the class number of $L$. \end{lem} \begin{proof} Let $H$ denote the Hilbert class field of $F$ and $C_F$ denote the class group of $F$, so $[H : F]= |C_F|$.
+First we determine $L \cap H$.
+Let $\p_0$ denote a prime of $F$ that is totally ramified in $L$.
+Then $\p_0$ is totally ramified in $L \cap H \subseteq L$.
+Also, since $H$ is the Hilbert class field of $F$, $H$ is an unramified extension of $F$, and so $\p_0$ is unramified in $H$ and so unramified in $L \cap H \subseteq H$.
+Then we see that $\p_0$ is both unramified and ramified in $L \cap H /F$, so it must be that $F= L \cap H$.\\